Pictured Rocks National Lakeshore

 The park’s 13 backcountry campgrounds are scattered along the trail at 2 to 5-mile intervals and overlook Lake Superior.
 These 84 walk-in sites, the only places backcountry camping is allowed, are also used by sea kayakers and can be reserved in advance.

-The Lakeshore Trail map is part of the Classic Trails of Michigan series from MichiganTrailMaps.com, your trusted companion for trail information.
-The large format map measures 11 by 17 inches, is printed on durable card stock and coated to be water resistant.
-Includes all distance markers, contour lines, historic buildings and ruins.
+The fourth edition of our Lakeshore Trail map is part of the Classic Trails of Michigan series from MichiganTrailMaps.com, your trusted companion for trail information.
+The large format map measures 11 by 17 inches, is printed on durable card stock and coated to be water-resistant.
+Includes all distance markers, contour lines, historic buildings, and ruins.
 Best of all, when folded it fits in your back pocket or the side pouch of your pack.